pszufe/HIF-standard/README.md

 * `scripts`: This folder contains scripts for checking that datasets match the HIF standard.
 For details of its contents, see the [README](/scripts/SCRIPTS.md).

 - *HIF_schemas.ipynb*:
+- *validate_hif.py*: This Python command line executable checks whether a JSON file matches the HIF standard.
+All errors print to the command line.
+More details on running this are in the [next section](#validate-files-against-the-hif-standard).

 ### Validate files against the HIF standard